OCSDB/ics4u-coding-challenge-the-trees/README.md

     3. One aspect of emerging technology that is highlighted and briefly touched upon.

 <h2>Repo</h2>
-Other work can be found:https://github.com/andyung17/Fractal-Trees
+Most of the other work can be found:https://github.com/andyung17/Fractal-Trees